gabholli/dictionary-website/README.md

 ### Installing
 - This web page does not require any direct installation on your computer
 ### Executing program
-- To execute, navigate within your web browser to [place website address here]
+- To execute, navigate within your web browser to https://gabholli-dictionary-site.netlify.app/

 ## Authors
 Gabe Hollifield